tthorntone/AdNauseam-Wiki/Dynamic-filtering-tutorial.md

-In µBlock v0.9.0.0, dynamic filtering has been completely revamped.
+In µBlock version 0.9.0.0, dynamic filtering has been completely revamped.
 For a fresh new install of µBlock, this is how the popup UI looks:

-This is the "novice user" interface, which is the default when installing for the first time:

 ![figure 1](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-01.png)

+This is the "novice user" interface, which is the default when installing for the first time.
 Notice the difference with the previous version:

 - The dynamic filtering widgets are not accessible
     - This is to prevent novice users to tamper with dynamic filters without really knowing what they do